HOLIDAY CLOSURE: We will be out of the office on December 25 and back on December 26. You can place orders as usual.

-Porchlight Business Book Awards season is here.
+The Porchlight Business Book Awards longlist is here!

-Knowing-Doing Gap How Smart Companies Turn Knowledge Into Action
+Knowing-Doing Gap: How Smart Companies Turn Knowledge Into Action

 The Knowing-Doing Gap: How Smart Companies Turn Knowledge Into Action

-By Jeffrey Pfeffer
+By Jeffrey Pfeffer and Robert I Sutton

 Why are there so many gaps between what firms know they should do and what they actually do.
 Why do so many companies fail to implement the experience and insight they've worked so hard to acquire.
+The Knowing-Doing Gap is the first book to confront the challenge of turning knowledge about how to improve performance into actions that produce measurable results.

 READ FULL DESCRIPTION